 In order to equip managers with great leadership skills, you need to know which subjects they should focus on.
 This is how you should approach them:

 Great leaders are normally great communicators.
 They know how and when to speak up as well as knowing when to listen.
 This is also a common trait among great managers.
 It's very important to ensure that your message reaches its intended target the right way.

 As a leader you need to show your point to people, so improving your communication skills is crucial.
 You have to generate an impact on others when you speak.

 Great leaders don't try to do all the work by themselves.
 Micromanaging your team is bad, you should give them the autonomy to do their own work and have the room to be creative.

 Empowering others is a daily task for a great leader.
 You need to delegate tasks so that you show your employees you trust them and their ability to get positive results.
 This is a great way to motivate your workforce.

 That attitude is crucial for motivating your employees to achieve greatness and to keep them on a growing path.
-Be a great and positive influence on others and they will recognize in you a leader.
+Be a great and positive influence on others and they will recognize you as a leader.

-Everybody has its flaws and skills they wished to improve.
+Everybody has flaws and skills they wished to improve.
 You as a leader do as well.
 Always strive to be a little bit better every day and learn from your mistakes.
 Take time to reflect on when you went wrong or look for room for improvement.
-By doing that, you don’t fall into repeating your own mistakes.
+By doing that, you don't fall into repeating your own mistakes.

 Even when you are leading a team of people, you will always be in a learning process.
 Great leaders strive for personal improvement every day.
 That commitment to evolving is what sets great leaders apart.